dhadkara/AWSCerts-prep/cicd.md

 - Linux system must run the X-Ray daemon.
 X-ray integration enabled for lambda.
 ECS/EKS runs x-ray container.
 - AWS X-Ray supports tracing for applications that are written in Node.js, Java, and .NET.
 Code must be instrumented to use the AWS X-Ray SDK.
 - The X-Ray SDK is installed in your application and forwards to the X-Ray daemon which forwards to the X-Ray API.You can then visualize what is happening in the X-Ray console.
+- The X-Ray SDK provides:
+  - __Interceptors__ to add to your code to trace incoming HTTP requests
+  - __Client handlers__ to instrument AWS SDK clients that your application uses to call other AWS services
+  - An __HTTP client__ to use to instrument calls to other internal and external HTTP web services

 __Key X-Ray Terminology__